Primitives

 • Torus: Donut shape with major and minor radius

-• Prism: Triangular prism with optional rounding
+• Prism: N-sided prism (3/5/6/8) with independent bevel and cap rounding

-• Trapezoid: Box frustum with slanted walls
+• Trapezoid: Box frustum with slanted walls and independent rounding

 • Curve: 2D curve extrusion using Blender curve objects